mar10/wunderbaum/docs/tutorial/tutorial_filter.md

 });
 ```

+!!! info

-?> A filter callback may return a boolean value, or the string values 'skip' or
+    A filter callback may return a boolean value, or the string values 'skip' or
     'branch'.
 The latter will skip or match the node and all its descendants. <br>
     Note that highlighting matches is not supported for function filters.

 ### Display Count of Matches as Badges